 For the sake of simplicity, I classify beans in 2 categories: Bush and Pole.

 Bush beans are usually compact and grow close to the ground.
 Pole beans climb and require a trellis or other support.
 Bush beans tend to produce more beans in a shorter time, while pole beans will produce more over an entire season.
-Pole beans typically require much less.
+Pole beans typically require much less garden space since they grow UP.

 Two weeks before planting, work compost or fertilizer into a garden spot that receives full sun.
 Well after the fear of frost has passed, use a garden hose to lightly moisten the soil.
 Plant bean seeds directly into rich, fast draining soil in spring after the soil has warmed.
 For bush beans, form 1inch-deep furrows and place beans every few inches.
 For pole beans, position the trellis or bean teepee before planting the seeds.
 Plant several seeds in each 1-inch furrow.
 Cover all seeds with soil and water well.